jbrannon972/Drylogs2/CHAMBERS_AND_DEHUMIDIFIER_IMPLEMENTATION_PLAN.md

 ### 7. Containment Zones

-**Do you use poly containment barriers for Category 2/3 water?**
+**Do you use poly containment barriers for Category 2/3 water?** sometimies
 - [ ] Yes, frequently (need to track containment in app)
 - [ ] Sometimes (optional feature)
 - [ ] Rarely (don't need this feature)
 - [ ] No, never

-**Follow-up if Yes:** Should containment setup be a required step in Install workflow?
+**Follow-up if Yes:** Should containment setup be a required step in Install workflow? no, just document
 - [ ] Yes, required for Category 2/3
 - [ ] No, just document it in notes